omargablx01/omargablx01/README.md

 ---

 ### 📝 Profile Summary
-A **Versatile IT Professional** expert in technical maintenance, troubleshooting, and system automation.
-I specialize in the hands-on maintenance of **IT hardware, IP camera systems, and network connectivity**, utilizing **Python and Bash** to automate routine tasks and manage **Linux** environments with high efficiency.
+I am an IT Generalist who believes that technical support should be proactive, not just reactive.
+With a hands-on background in maintaining IT hardware, network connectivity, and IP surveillance systems, I ensure the physical layer of a business is always stable.

-I bridge the gap between **hardware operations** and business logic through deep experience in administering **[Salesforce CRM](https://www.salesforce.com)** and **[Odoo ERP](https://www.odoo.com)**, combining "boots-on-the-ground" technical expertise with digital operational excellence.
+What sets me apart is my ability to bridge the gap between hardware and software.
+I leverage Python and Bash scripting to automate manual workflows and manage Linux environments efficiently.
+Furthermore, I bring deep functional expertise in administering Salesforce CRM and Odoo ERP, ensuring that business systems and physical devices work in perfect harmony.

 ---